 To prevent or detect any potential instances of corruption, we have implemented comprehensive policies and control measures.
-Our control team and internal audit team oversee the effectiveness of our internal procedures, controls, and commitments, ensuring full Links to our policy related to anti-corruption: Anti-Bribery & Anti-corruption Policy Code of Conduct Supplier Code of Conduct compliance with ethical standards, laws, and regulations, while safeguarding reputation and financial stability of our company.
+Our control team and internal audit team oversee the effectiveness of our internal procedures, controls, and commitments, ensuring full compliance with ethical standards, laws, and regulations, while safeguarding reputation and financial stability of our company.
 In cases where corruption allegations may arise, our Control Team would initiate thorough investigations employing various techniques.
 To conduct investigation process, Control Team members are trained and certified as Professional Fraud Examiners (CFE- a professional accreditation awarded by the ACFE to individuals who have successfully completed the CFE examination and possess relevant experience in auditing and control).
 Importantly, our teams maintain impartiality and independence throughout the investigation process.